martaniew/project-openair/README.md

 > Application built with the MERN stack & Redux.

 ### Env Variables

-To run application create a .env file in then root and add the following NODE_ENV = development
+To run application create a .env file in the root and add the following NODE_ENV = development
 PORT = 5000
 MONGO_URI = your mongodb uri